rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AzureO365ExocomputeCluster.md

   - Database IDs used for Zeus data store.
 - kekBackupStartTime: DateTime
   - Specifies the KEK backup start time to determine the last time the backup was run.
+- exocomputeInternalStorageAccountId: System.String
+  - Storage account used for exocompute internal storage.
 - kmsHostType: AzureHostType
   - KMS host type details.
 The possible values are RUBRIK_HOST and CUSTOMER_HOST.
 - hostType: AzureHostType